The-Uplift-Project/java-programming/README.md

 Week IX	| 10th Sept ~ 16th Sept	| Integration Testing
 Week X | 17th Sept ~ 23rd Sept |	Documentation, Presentation

-### How to run the project on your machine?

-1. Clone this repository.
-2. Change branch from master branch to Team-JV-02 branch.
-This branch will be treated as Master branch for our team.
-(Meaning all our code will be in Team-JV-02 branch).
-Create all other branches from this branch.
-3. Open the project in your IDE.
-(Any IDE should be ok)
-4. Run the main DailyShopApplication class.
-5. Open a browser (preferably Chrome), type this url http://localhost:8080/
-6. If you see the 'Welcome to Daily Shop' message, you could successfully run the application.